 - Perpetual Management The first unsuccessful venture an organization can undertake is attempting to adopt a fully sustainable knowledge management process prior to embarking on a learning initiative.
 In this scenario, the organization perpetually strives to refine its knowledge management system with the belief that the perfect knowledge storage and retrieval system is the foundation for learning.
-In reality, this approach results in an organization finding it difficult to ever reach the first level of the maturity learning model since it is reluctant to champion a change in its knowledge management course.
-Specifically, the organization remains mired in an endless effort to achieve knowledge management perfection without having the ability to adapt to a dynamic learning process. - Insufficient Preparation The second unsuccessful venture an organization can take into learning is to attempt to move from the take-off stage of knowledge management directly into the learning process.
+In reality, this approach results in an organization finding it difficult to ever reach the first level of the maturity learning model since it is reluctant to champion a change in its knowledge management course. - Insufficient Preparation The second unsuccessful venture an organization can take into learning is to attempt to move from the take-off stage of knowledge management directly into the learning process.
 The difficulty with this combination is the lack of organization focus put in place prior to moving from knowledge management to learning.
 Rather than moving from a project focus to an organization focus and then to a learning focus, these organizations attempt to move from a project focus to a learning focus with no intermediate organization emphasis.
 As detailed earlier, the cornerstone of learning is a focus on organization knowledge sharing.
-Organizations that attempt this direct transition fail to put in place this essential step and find themselves compounding the difficulty of establishing an organization-based rather than a project-focused learning initiative.

-• Loss of Focus - The final unsuccessful combination outlined here is the loss of focus that can occur between knowledge management and learning initiatives.
+Organizations that attempt this direct transition fail to put in place this step and find themselves compounding the difficulty of establishing an organization-based rather than a project-focused learning initiative. - Loss of Focus The final unsuccessful combination outlined here is the loss of focus that can occur between knowledge management and learning initiatives.
 Specifically, the authors found a common thread within organizations where a successful knowledge management initiative approaching the progressive stage was unable to match that success in the transition to a learning initiative.
 The common thread in these organizations was a reduction in resources directed toward the learning initiative.
 In these organizations, management would believe that the success in knowledge management translated to a reduction in resource requirements to continue success.
 The move to maturity in these efforts was interpreted as a move toward self-sufficiency.
 In reality, these efforts were only entering a resource dependent phase as they now required resources to communicate the need for learning and initiate new learning initiatives.
-This contradiction between reality and interpretation was found to be a direct precursor to reducing the effectiveness of learning initiatives and an indication that organization personnel would soon lose their focus toward establishing a learning culture.